-The purpose of this test is to monitor the primary current on an external coil based ignition system.
+The purpose of this test is to examine the primary current characteristics on an external coil type ignition system.

 The example waveform shows the current limiting circuit in operation.
 The current switches on as the dwell period starts and rises until the requisite 5-10 amps (depending on system) is achieved within the primary circuit, at which point the current is maintained until it is released at the point of ignition.